samialperen/samialperen.github.io/_posts/2023-08-15-toronto-guide.md

 * [Juicy Dumpling](https://goo.gl/maps/qw4bSLnLLgeRpjTFA): Cheap and tasy Shanghai-style dumplings in Kensignton area.
 I do not suggest eating in here.
 Rather order to go and enjoy it outside.
 * [The Grapefruit Moon](https://maps.app.goo.gl/Sbfoxaqmq6PavE5v9): Your cozy breakfast and brunch place located in Annex area.
 * [The Riviera at Toronto Island](https://maps.app.goo.gl/9WRqpDYp7PC2LVsb7): This place reminds me of beer gardens in Germany.
 It is located in Ward's Island that is to me the best part of Toronto Island.
 Great place to end a summer day with cold drinks.
+* [C'est What](https://maps.app.goo.gl/1kSbTNFiae5MuFvJA): Cozy bar located at Front East.
+If you need a place to get drinks with friends after work during a workday, you should try this place.
+They have a lot of cozy seating, but the most unique part is they have an indoor fireplace where you can sit around and hangout with your friends.
+Imagine it is winter and snowing outside.
+You worked at the office whole day and finally ready for a drink.
+You are calling your friends and all of you are gathering together around the fireplace and sipping your beers.
+What else can you ask?
+It also have boardgames and billard.
 * [Unionville](https://maps.app.goo.gl/w1dazTivKG3xihv59): This cute town in Markham is the perfect place to spend a day.
 It has bunch of nice patios and restaurants.
 Do not forget to hike/cycle on Rouge Valley Trail.